colmap/colmap/README.md

         year={2016},
     }

+If you use the image retrieval / vocabulary tree engine, please also cite:

+    @inproceedings{schoenberger2016vote,
+        author = {Sch\"{o}nberger, Johannes Lutz and Price, True and Sattler, Torsten and Frahm, Jan-Michael and Pollefeys, Marc}, title = {A Vote-and-Verify Strategy for Fast Spatial Verification in Image Retrieval}, booktitle={Asian Conference on Computer Vision (ACCV)},
+        year={2016},
+    }

 The latest source code is available at https://github.com/colmap/colmap.
 COLMAP builds on top of existing works and when using specific algorithms within COLMAP, please also cite the original authors, as specified in the source code.